Calplus/PUBLIC_ARCHIVE-SC4021-China_Travel_Opinion_Search_Engine/README.md

 copy .env.example .env
 ```

-Then ask [REDACTED MEMBER] for the actual Supabase key and paste it into the `.env` file:
+Then ask [REDACTED MEMBER] for the actual Supabase key and paste it into the `.env` file, editing the `SUPABASE_KEY=` line:

 **Mac/Linux:** `nano .env` (Ctrl+X, Y, Enter to save)

 **Windows:** `notepad .env`

-Edit the `SUPABASE_KEY=` line with the key [REDACTED MEMBER] provides.

-FOR SUBMISSION: The SUPABASE_KEY value is <REDACTED>
+Note: the Supabase key used for submission has been redacted from this archive.

 ### Step 5: Start Elasticsearch

-Make sure Docker Desktop is running (check the whale icon in menu bar).
+Ensure Docker Desktop is running.

-**First time only**: download and create the container:
+**First run** (downloads and creates the container, roughly 1GB):
 ```bash
 docker run -d --name es-travel -p 9200:9200 -e "discovery.type=single-node" -e "xpack.security.enabled=false" elasticsearch:8.17.0
 ```
-This downloads ~1GB.
-Wait until it finishes.

-**Every time after that**: just start it:
+**Subsequent runs:**
 ```bash
 docker start es-travel
 ```

-Check it's running:
+Verify it's running:
 ```bash
 curl http://localhost:9200
 ```
-You should see JSON with `"tagline" : "You Know, for Search"`.
+Expect a JSON response containing `"tagline": "You Know, for Search"`.

 ### Step 6: Import data into Elasticsearch

-This pulls all posts, comments, and Pinterest pins from Supabase into your local Elasticsearch instance.
+Pulls all posts, comments, and Pinterest pins from Supabase into the local Elasticsearch instance.
 Only needed once (or after a fresh ES container):

 ```bash
 python -m indexing.data_import --table all
 ```

-This can take several minutes depending on your connection speed.
-You'll see a progress bar for each table.
+Takes several minutes depending on connection speed, with a progress bar per table.

-> **Note:** If you use `python -m search` (Step 7 below), this step runs automatically when indices are empty, so you can skip it.
+> **Note:** `python -m search` (Step 7) runs this automatically when indices are empty, so it can be skipped.

 ### Step 7: Run the search engine